 Summary: One night, Genya Arikado unexpectedly revealed tidbits of his past to Yoko

-Rating: T - some suggestive langauge
+Rating: T - some suggestive language

 Disclaimer: Ain't mine.

 The bustle of the night life rang through the city.
 Neon lights, lit signs and sky lights all pointed to one of the most popular clubs in the top three floors of a Kabukicho skyscraper, the Gion.
 The rich youths who were born into money, or those who pretended to inherit a fortune, buzzed around the place like hungry mosquitoes.
 The established rich flocked to the place like vultures to carcasses.
 Anything and everything expensive was for sale, be it companionship, drugs or flesh.
-Both men and women advertised their bodies there: all of them demanded handsome compensation for their mere attention.
+Both men and women advertised their bodies there; all of them demanded handsome compensation for their mere attention.
 This was a gentlemen's club with the vigor of a dance club.
 Many came for the atmosphere of absolute indulgence, wild success and human vices.

 The entire thing was set off by one of Yoko's co-workers.